Alcoholic Beverage Advertisements Through Alibi Branding

-Brand communication of alcoholic products to consumers is strictly prohibited in Türkiye and there is full prohibition of advertisement of alcohol, any manner in all forms of media.
-This ban includes broadcasts on TV and radio, advertisements in cinema, product placement, printed media, as well as advertisements on social media and digital platforms.
+Any advertising of alcohol products is banned in any kind of media.
+This ban includes broadcasts on TV and radio, ads in the cinema, product replacement, printed media as well as social media and digital platforms.
+Hence, brand communication to consumers is strictly prohibited in Turkey and there is total prohibition of alcohol advertisement in any media.

 Alibi branding is an alternative mechanism for promotion of alcohol brands and in fact, this is a grey area.
 Although there is total ban of alcohol advertising we observe that alcoholic beverage companies launch their online media campaigns with alibi branding that can be signs without any specific brand, logo, trademark and even company names in which color combinations and patterns of the company are used.
 In Turkish legislation, there is no clear rule about the use of alibi proxy brands.
 The Advertisement Board's assessment of the use of alibi brands has also changed over time.

-- In 2020, The Advertisement Board reviewed the promotional activities of a leading, well-known and reputable Turkish alcoholic beverage company in various event, such as concerts, and cafes, restaurants, bars, pubs, etc., without displaying the trademark or image of the products but with an expression "" (meaning "together, beautiful" in Turkish).
-The color combination of this expression matches with the relevant well-known brand of the related alcoholic beverage company.
-In its decision, the Advertisement Board did not find these activities to be contrary to the Turkish law or to the prohibition of alcohol advertising.
+- In 2020, The Advertisement Board reviewed the promotional activities of a leading, well-known and reputable Turkish alcoholic beverage company in various event such as concerts and cafes, restaurants, bars, pubs etc., without displaying the trademark or image of the products but with an expression "" (meaning "together, beautiful" in Turkish).
+The color combination of this expression matches with the relevant well-known brand of the said alcoholic beverage company.
+In its decision, the Advertisement Board did not find these activities to be contrary to the Turkish law and to the prohibition of alcohol advertising.

-- The Advertisement Board, in its decision in 2023, addressed the broadcast of the YouTube channel named "Bozuk Mikrofon" and the program titled "Alo Evrim Ağacı Hattı // Bozuk Mikrofon #15", where the "Efes Malt Bira" branded alcoholic beverage was displayed on the set and shown with its front facing the camera for the entire thirty-four-minute interview-talk show format program, without being consumed.
-Additionally, in the video titled "Sürekli Masaj İstiyorum // Bozuk Mikrofon #13," published by the same YouTube channel on 20.01.2023, the registered trademark "" no. 2021/082546 of the alcoholic beverage company, Efes Pazarlama ve Dağıtım Ticaret A.Ş., was consistently displayed at the top right corner of the program.
-The video's description section indicated that concealed advertising was used for the "+1" brand, stating "Whether you are against tropical fruits entering the refrigerator or not, increase your enjoyment by +1 while watching the episode!".
-Given that advertising and promotion of alcoholic beverages on any platform are prohibited by legislation in force and that the sharing in the mentioned program violated the relevant regulations, the Advertisement Board imposed administrative fines of TRY 347,128 against both the advertiser Anadolu Efes Biracılık ve Malt San.
+- The Advertisement Board, in its decision in 2023, addressed the broadcast of the YouTube channel named "Bozuk Mikrofon" and the program titled "Alo Evrim Ağacı Hattı // Bozuk Mikrofon #15," where the "Efes Malt Bira" branded alcoholic beverage was displayed on the set and shown with its front facing the camera for the entire thirty-four-minute interview-chat format program without being consumed.
+Additionally, in the video titled "Sürekli Masaj İstiyorum // Bozuk Mikrofon #13," published by the same YouTube channel on 20.01.2023, the registered trademark "" no. 2021/082546 of the alcoholic beverage company named Efes Pazarlama ve Dağıtım Ticaret A.Ş. was consistently displayed at the top right corner of the program.
+The video's description section indicated that concealed promotions were carried out with the "+1" brand, stating, "Whether you are against tropical fruits entering the refrigerator or not, increase your enjoyment by +1 while watching the episode!".
+Given that advertising and promotion of alcoholic beverages on any platform are prohibited by legislation in force and that the sharing in the mentioned program violated the relevant regulations, the Advertisement Board imposed administrative fines against each the advertiser Anadolu Efes Biracılık ve Malt San.
 A.Ş., and the media company and decided to suspend these advertisements.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.